Article On Finding, Interviewing, and

 strongly object and this is something you’ll want to clarify immediately if that’s the case.

-With these questions answered, you can feel more confident trusting your gut reaction to whether you liked this speaker’s style enough to choose him or her…
+With these questions answered, you can feel more confident trusting your gut reaction to whether you liked this speaker’s style enough to choose him or her…if the budget is a match.

-…if the budget is a match.
-While I recommend finding out a few things about the speech before getting into price (in particular, numbers one through five above), it’s worthwhile to discuss fee before delving into the specifics of the speaker’s needs.
-That way, even if the price is not a match this time, you’ve shown the speaker the respect of finding out about his material, in case it’s ever a fit in the future.
-At the same time, you haven’t delved so deeply that you waste more of each of your time if the price is out of the question.
+I recommend finding out a few things about the speech before getting into price (in particular, numbers 1-5 above).
+There might be options around what packages he will offer and if you don't know what he does yet, the options won't make much sense.
+Plus, even if the price is not a match this time, you’ve shown the speaker the respect of finding out about his material, in case it’s ever a fit in the future.
+Once you know the basics of what he can do for you, though, it’s worthwhile to discuss fee before delving into the specifics of the speaker’s needs in case the if the price is out of the question for this event.

 C) COORDINATING WITH A SPEAKER